-First EMS Tromp Award goes to Bert G. Heusinkveld
+EMS Tromp Award 2016 to Barbara Templ

-New award for an outstanding achievement in biometeorology
+Award for an outstanding achievement in biometeorology

 The Tromp Foundation (Foundation for Biometeorological Research), the legacy of Solco W. Tromp, is funding this award with the intention to promote biometeorology in Europe.
 Biometeorology is an interdisciplinary science studying the interactions between atmospheric processes and living organisms – plants, animals and humans.
 It provides answers to the question How does weather and climate impact the well-being of all living beings?